Common Clinical Chemistry Tests

 In monitoring a pathologic process on the basis of changing laboratory values, it must be recognized that laboratory results are determined with limited precision.
 Two laboratory test results can be interpreted reliably as different only if the two values differ by a minimum amount.
 The more precise a laboratory test result, the more significant is a small difference between two values.

+Precision is generally expressed in relative terms as the coefficient of variation (CV).
 The coefficient of variation is determined by C.V. = 100 x S.D./mean.
 The CV of most laboratory tests is in the vicinity of 2 - 3%.
 The relative precision of enzyme determinations is generally poorer with C.V.s in the vicinity of 5%.
 The precision of Na+ determinations is considerably better with C.V.s generally in the vicinity of 1%.

 The precision of individual laboratory tests is continuously monitored by including control specimens in every run of patient specimens.
 Control specimens are prepared as aliquots from a large volume of pooled serum which can be analyzed for as long as a year.
 As the control specimens are repeatedly analyzed, the mean and standard deviation are calculated, as is the C.V.